rwblickhan/astro-rwblickhan.org/src/content/newsletters/cocktail-cookies.md

 lastUpdatedDate: 2025-02-05
 publicationDate: 2025-02-05
 description: No alcohol required
+season: 7
 ---

-I’ve always been a fan of cookies.
-Recently I’ve been making a twist on chocolate chip cookies that I call “cocktail cookies”.
-They don’t actually have alcohol, but they do have a couple cocktail-inspired twists.
+I've always been a fan of cookies.
+Recently I've been making a twist on chocolate chip cookies that I call "cocktail cookies".
+They don't actually have alcohol, but they do have a couple cocktail-inspired twists.

 The full recipe follows, but the short version is that I swap the vanilla for Angostura bitters, swap the chocolate chips for chopped walnuts, add orange zest to the batter, and place half of a Maraschino cherry on top of each.